-Study support is readily available through weekly timetabled teacher-led consultations, tutorials and workshops to ensure students can access extra academic support.
-We encourage all students to further participate in the Study Club which provides free study support and covers most Diploma subjects.
+Study support is readily available through weekly timetabled teacher led consultations, tutorials and workshops to ensure students can access extra academic support.
+We encourage all students to further participate in the College Study Club which provides 12 hours of free study support and covers most Diploma subjects.